-Kyrgios rides an epic storm to reach second week in Melbourne
+Kyrgios prevails in stormy epic to reach fourth round

 However, unlike after some of his previous meltdowns, his game did not fall apart and he continued to throw his tiring body around the court after losing the fourth-set tiebreak as the match headed toward the new 10-point decider.

-The was touch and go until a searing Kyrgios backhand winner down the line tied it up at 8-8 and gave the Australian 23rd seed the momentum, which he rode to victory two points later.
+That was touch and go until a searing Kyrgios backhand winner down the line tied it up at 8-8 and gave the Australian 23rd seed the momentum, which he rode to victory two points later.

+“He played like four hours something in his previous match,” Kyrgios said of Khachanov.
+“To come back out and put on a performance like that, I thought the level at the end was crazy.

+“The least I could do was go out there and give everything I had.”